Watch Me (Whip/Nae Nae)

-"Watch Me" (also known as Watch Me (Whip/Nae Nae)) is the debut single by American rapper Silentó.
+"Watch Me" (also known as "Watch Me (Whip/Nae Nae)") is the debut single by American rapper Silentó.
 In March 2015, he was signed to Capitol Records, which released the track as a single with an accompanying music video.
 The song peaked at number three on the Billboard Hot 100, where it spent six non-consecutive weeks.
 With a viral clip on YouTube, the song was popular for its dance despite negative reviews, a combination of two popular moves cited in the title: the "Whip" and the "Nae Nae" as well as other hip hop dances from various songs, such as "Crank That (Soulja Boy)" and "Stanky Legg".
-As of 2022, it remains his most well known song.

 Release

-The song was released on May 5, 2015.
-Starting August 28 until September 6, 2015, Silentó performed a remixed version for Nickelodeon to help advertise their Labor Day weekend line-up of shows (SpongeBob SquarePants, ALVINNN!!! and the Chipmunks, Harvey Beaks, Sanjay and Craig, and Pig Goat Banana Cricket) under the title "Epic Dance Party".
-In the promos, portions of Silentó's original music video are used, although there are new shots featuring him dancing with the Nick characters and rapping the remix.
+The song was released by Capitol Records on May 5, 2015.

 Music video

 The music video was uploaded online on Silentó's Vevo channel on YouTube on June 25, 2015, and shot in Atlanta, Georgia.
 It was directed by Marc Klasfeld.
-Set in a high school gymnasium, Silentó performs the dance moves mentioned in the song with dance crews, high school, and university cheerleaders, fans, even a trio of conservative women who later join in on the dance, and also incorporates videos sent in by viewers.
+Set in a high school gymnasium, Silentó performs the dance moves mentioned in the song with dance crews, high school, and university cheerleaders, fans, even a trio of older conservative white women who later join in on the dance, and also incorporates videos sent in by viewers.
 Lil Scrappy and Rich White Ladies make guest appearances in the video.
-As of July 2020, it has surpassed 1.7 billion views on YouTube, making it one of the site's 80 most viewed videos.
+As of June 2025, it has surpassed 1.9 billion views on YouTube.

-The video was listed as Vevo's second most watched video of all time.